Answers for Homebuyers & Homeowners Most asked Mortgage Questions

 Lower Rates Bring More Buyers Into the Market

-For every quarter-percent drop in rates, millions of buyers re-enter the market, increasing demand almost immediately.
+For every quarter-percent drop in rates, millions of buyers re-enter the market.
+Therefore, demand increases almost immediately.

 More Buyers = Higher Home Prices